Oichkatzelesfrettschen/research-unix-v10/docs/Roadmap.md

 # POSIX Implementation Roadmap

 This document summarizes the multi-phase plan for adding a capability-aware POSIX compatibility layer to the Research UNIX V10 code base.
 Each phase builds on the previous and introduces new functionality, tests and documentation.
+Supplemental historical notes can be found in the `ben-books` collection under `docs/ben-books/`.

 ## Phase I - Foundation
 - Establish a cross-platform build system using Make, CMake or Meson.